laidlawj/coding_challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Run the testing and linting with `npm run test` and `npm run lint`.

+THINGS TO NOTE:

+- duplicate product ids from the two api endpoints --> are these unique or not?
+    - assuming they arent  - so created new ids, but there should be a check to make sure user doesn't see duplicate content

+- cart displaying is distracting for a user, should just be a checkout icon

+TODO:
+- fix checkout page
+- fix look for iphone (the cart dissapears)